 Sometimes, depending on the situation, a judge will sentence the driver to DWI probation in Texas in place of jail time.
 Those on probation must follow strict rules set by the judge and can last for up to two hours for first-time DWI offenses.

-Fortunately, recent updates like some new Texas DWI laws from 2017 are leading to better outcomes for citizens and better answers to questions like, “Can you seal a DWI in Texas?”
+Fortunately, recent updates like some newer Texas DWI laws are leading to better outcomes for citizens and better answers to questions like, “Can you seal a DWI in Texas?”

 Fighting & Expunging a DWI in Texas First Offense

 Fighting your first DWI in Texas is almost always a scary experience.
 Especially since many first-time offenders have never been in trouble with the law before, they don’t know where to turn for legal advice throughout the process.
 Our team is passionate in helping you understand the process in its entirety and helping you understand your rights as a citizen.

 Thiessen Law Firm will fight harder for you and look to navigate new options such as the pretrial diversion for a Harris County DWI.
 If you’ve run into trouble regarding a DWI and you need a Houston DWI attorney, please contact us for advice.
 We want to help you.